ILIAS-eLearning/ILIAS/docs/development/contributing.md

 * that your PR has a description that tells what is changed and why - with a size relative to the changes
 * that your PRs is minimal - prefer to make two small PRs instead of one big PR
-* that you discuss huge PRs with the responsible maintainers in advance - this will save your time if the maintainers do not agree with your proposed change
+* that you discuss huge PRs with the responsible authorities in advance - this will save your time if the authorities do not agree with your proposed change
 * that you create commits of self-contained logical units with concise commit messages and no unnecessary whitespace - this will help reviewers to understand what you did